Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Algorithm

 \subsubsection{Three-layer Cushioning Structure}

-The basic structure of TCS is shown in Figure \ref{fig:7}.
-The TCS monitors the data from the F/T sensors in real-time during every movement of the robot arm; based on the data from the F/T sensor, we classify the current state of the robot arm as safe, warning, or dangerous.
-Throughout the process, we maintain two global variables, which are \textbf{Last State} and \textbf{Latest Safe Pose}.
-Based on these states, the TCS would make the decision according to the logic in Table \ref{table:2} to avoid violent contact and collisions.
+The fundamental structure of TCS is depicted in Figure \ref{fig:7}.
+TCS continually monitors data from the F/T sensors during each movement of the robot arm; relying on the information gathered from the F/T sensor, the robot arm's current state is categorized as safe, warning, or dangerous.
+Concurrently, we preserve two global variables, namely \textbf{Last State} and \textbf{Latest Safe Pose}.
+Guided by these states, the TCS adheres to the decision-making logic presented in Table \ref{table:2} to circumvent forceful contact and collisions.